wandb/docs/docs/guides/launch/setup_launch_sagemaker.md

 For more information about AWS IAM roles see the [AWS Identity and Access Management documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html).
 For more information about permissions required to create a training job in SageMaker, see the [CreateTrainingJob API: Execution Role Permissions documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-roles.html#sagemaker-roles-createtrainingjob-perms).

-### IAM role for launch agent
+### Launch agent permissions
 The launch agent needs permission to build (or pull) the launch job you created and run that launch job image on Amazon SageMaker.

-There are two basic approaches to enabling the launch agent to interact with Amazon SageMaker:
+There are two basic ways that the launch agent interacts with Amazon SageMaker:

-1. An IAM role that enables the agent to submit launch job images directly on Amazon SageMaker.
+1. The launch agent submits launch job images directly to Amazon SageMaker.
-2. An IAM role that uses a Docker builder with Amazon ECR.
+2. The launch agent first builds the launch job image (based on the builder type you specify in `launch-config.yaml`).
+Then the agent submits the image to Amazon ECR that is then used by Amazon SageMaker.

+Attach the permissions that the launch agent needs to the IAM role you created for the launch queue in the [Create an IAM role section](#create-an-iam-role), or [you can attach the policies to the role that is assumed by the agent](https://docs.aws.amazon.com/sdkref/latest/guide/feature-assume-role-credentials.html).

-Select one of the tabs below based on your use case:
+Copy and paste the a policy from one of the tabs below based on your use case:

 <Tabs
   defaultValue="base"